 Europe remains an essential region for Nissan, with a long history and valuable assets.
 Part of the electrification drive is to add an all-electric SUV to the line-up and expand e-Power offerings.

 By the end of the fiscal year 2023, Nissan is all set to introduce more than eight EV models.
 That would account for 60% percent sales in Japan, 23% in China, and 50% in Europe, totaling an estimated more than 1 million units.
 Nissan believes that for the next 10 years, the key drivers will be EVs.

 According to Nissan, its electrification initiatives are not only intended for a better environment but also to offer driving pleasure.
-It is demonstrated by the new driving experience of e-Power and the soon to be revealed Ariya, a car that offers a fantastic driving experience.
+It is demonstrated by the new driving experience of e-Power and the newly launched Ariya electric crossover, a car that offers a fantastic driving experience.

 Source: Nissan Global News, Nissan Philippines